Complete Excel button design guide to trigger VBA macros

 Design Principal - Copy what Microsoft does

-Microsoft have used a lot of resource to design the most user-friendly interface for Excel.
+Microsoft have taken a huge effort over many years designing the most user-friendly interface for Excel.
 To accommodate a growing number of menu options they created the ribbon user-interface in 2007.
 Benefits of ribbons include:

 - Icons to identify functions by eye rather than memory.